 - Port Charlotte Youth Hostel – A Hostelling International facility, walking by it, it seemed quite dead.
 My guess is it’s very seasonal, and probably reasonably priced accomodations.

 This one is easy: yes.

 You should rent a car when you come to Islay.

-Here is the contact info for the two rental companies (No Enterprise here…)
+Here is the contact info for a company that can get your sorted (No Enterprise here…)

 We did meet one couple who was doing everything by bus, and they seemed to be regretting their choice a bit.

 The busses stop early, there are cabs, but you should plan to book them a bit ahead of time if you want to go that route.